rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 which locates buildings where resources are required, produced, sold, and stored.

 To change a company:
-- Select a building to display its information.
+- Select a mixed residential, commercial, industrial, storage, or office building to display its information.
 - If the company can be changed (see **Restrictions** below), the **Change Company** section will be displayed.
 - Choose the new company in the dropdown based on the resource you want the new company to sell, produce, or store.
   The company dropdown defaults to the current company, if any.